gvwilson/thirdbit/src/fiction/santas/index.md

 as it did a slow shuffling dance.
 The tiles beneath its feet went *click*.
-With the slightest of scraping sounds the enormous stone block in front of it pivoted to reveal another passage, smaller and narrower than the one they had climbed but lit by the same flickering torches.
+With the slightest of scraping sounds the stone block in front of it pivoted to reveal another passage, smaller and narrower than the one they had climbed but lit by the same flickering torches.

-"After…
-you…"
-The mummy waved them ahead.
-Santa Greenwood squeezed through the opening, muttering under his breath.[^actually-breathing] Finner followed with Santa Hood on his heels.

-[^actually-breathing]: He *was* actually breathing—rather noisily, in fact.

 Up, up, up they went.
-The passage cut back on itself so often that Finner began to feel dizzy.
+The passage cut back on itself so many times that Finner lost count.
 He was just about to ask how much further it was when he rounded a final bend and was almost blinded by the bright blue square of empty sky in front of them.